Zuccarello scores in shootout to give Wild 2-1 win against Canucks

 Vancouver countered early in the second with Blueger’s third goal of the season.
 Dakota Joshua centered to Blueger, who was charging to the net and lifted the puck past Gustavsson.

-The Wild were playing without injured captain Jared Spurgeon, who missed his second straight game with a lower-body injury.
+The Wild were playing without injured captain Jared Spurgeon, who missed his second straight game with a lower-body injury, but Hynes said Spurgeon will travel with the team on the upcoming road trip.

 UP NEXT